-South Africa bans American pastor from visiting
+South Africa bans anti-gay American pastor from visiting

 The South African official used harsh words to explain the decision to ban the church leader.

-"I have identified Steven Anderson and members and/or associates of his church as undesirable persons," Home Affairs Minister Malusi Gigaba said.
+"I have identified Steven Anderson and members and/or associates of his church as undesirable persons," Home Affairs Minister Malusi Gigaba said in a statement.

 "I have withdrawn their visa exemption status, enjoyed by all Americans ... on the basis that I am certain they promote hate speech as well as advocate social violence."